 Roles, by themselves, provide no access.
-You must first assign them to an Access Group and a set of Objects before their permissions are applied to an Account.
-Let's do the first part now.
-Navigate back to the Admin > Access Groups tab and "View" your previously created Access Group.
-Select the "Roles" subtab and then "Edit" within the Roles widget.
+You must first assign them to an Access Group and a set of objects before their permissions are applied to an account.

+Navigate back to the Admin > Access Groups tab and view your previously created Access Group.
+Select the Roles subtab and then click to Edit.

-< Access Groups Access Group Team Alpha 0144e806-1146-4a11-a929-f520fa503052
+< Access Groups Access Group Team Alpha 0144e806-1146-4a11-a929-f52 0fa503052

 Accounts Roles Access

 Roles Edit

-Now you can assign default Roles, such as "devops", and your newly created Role.
-You might recall that Role assignment was also possible during Access Group creation.
+Now you can assign default Roles, such as "devops", or a newly created one.
+Role assignment is also possible during Access Group creation.
 On Save, your Access Group might look like the following.

-CON TOV NTROL ≡ < Access Groups Access Group Team Alpha 0144e806-1146-4a11-a929- f520fa503052 Accounts Roles Access Roles Edit devops Role Scope SIMPLE Actions : Limited Monitoring 1 > Limited Monitoring Role Scope Limited Monitoring SCOPED Actions 1
+TA NTROL WER ≡ Access Groups Access Group Team Alpha 0144e806-1146-4a11-a929- 1520fa503052 Accounts Roles Access Roles Edit devops Role Scope SIMPLE Actions : Limited Monitoring g > Limited Monitoring Role Scope Limited Monitoring SCOPED Actions :

 Immediately on assignment, all users within the Access Group will now have the permissions assigned to them through these roles.
-(Since you are currently an Admin user, you must log in as your test Account user.)
-However, you might notice that this user has full access to every object on DCT.
-The following section will define the Role scoping modes and refine the Account Object access.
+If you are logged in as an admin, you must log in as a test account user to see the effects.
+Admin users have full access to every object on DCT.

-6.1.3.5 Objects: Refine permission to targeted objects
+6.1.4.5 Objects: Refine permission to targeted objects